 To attempt to obtain patent protection in a given country, it is necessary to file an individual patent application in that country.
-Further, in order to maintain the priority date of a provisional application, it is necessary to establish a complete filing date in the countries of interest within 12 months of the priority date.
+Further, in order to maintain the priority date of a provisional application, a complete filing date in the countries of interest should be established within 12 months of the priority date.
 There are two options to establish this complete filing date and so to pursue international patent protection that you should discuss with your patent attorney:

-- By filing a Patent Cooperation Treaty (PCT) International Patent Application followed by individual complete patent applications in the countries of interest.
+- By filing a Patent Cooperation Treaty (PCT) patent or PCT International Patent Application followed by individual complete patent applications in the countries of interest.

 - By filing individual complete patent applications directly in the countries of interest.
 If you intend on filing several individual patent applications, filing costs can add up.
 Since most inventors and small companies are not in a position at 12 months to afford these filing costs, Option A is the normal choice but again we do recommend that you strategise with your patent attorney.
 We will now explain Option A in greater detail as it is the normal path.
 Option B is similar to the process of Stage 4: National Phase Patent Applications.

 A PCT patent application is a type of patent application filed with WIPO (World Intellectual Property Organisation).
 A PCT patent application establishes a filing date or maintains the priority date of your Stage 1: Provisional Patent Application in about 150 countries which are signatories to the PCT.
 These 150 countries include most industrialised countries, the 2 main exceptions being Taiwan and Argentina.

 What are the benefits of a PCT international patent application?